 Beyond these examples

-These snippets focus on specific billing IAM features: role-based access control and member identity formats.
-They’re intentionally minimal rather than full access management solutions.
+These snippets focus on specific billing account IAM features: authoritative vs non-authoritative management and role-level and member-level access control.
+They’re intentionally minimal rather than full identity management solutions.

-The examples reference pre-existing infrastructure such as GCP billing accounts and user accounts, service accounts, or groups to grant access to.
+The examples reference pre-existing infrastructure such as billing accounts with known IDs.
 They focus on configuring IAM bindings rather than provisioning billing accounts or identities.

 To keep things focused, common IAM patterns are omitted, including: